Sanjanakalkunte/Student_LearningAnalytics_Dropoutprediction_CAPSTONE/README.md

 ## 🙏 Acknowledgments

 - Open University UK for releasing the OULAD dataset
-- Professor [Name] for guidance and feedback throughout the capstone
+- Professor Abdi Awl for guidance and feedback throughout the capstone
 - GWU Data Science program faculty and peers